madalina-boca-at-unibuc-ro/SRT/USAGE_GUIDE.md

 ### What to Look For

-**Scenario 1**: The red cube (apparent) will appear to rotate differently from the white cube (real) due to the Terrell rotation effect.
+**Scenario 1**: The white cube starts moving at $t=0$ as a rigid body.
+The observer will se the red (apparent) cube; each of its corners starts moving at different moments, due to the different distance to the observer, so the red cube appears rotated.
+This is the Terrell rotation.

 **Scenario 2**: The spheres will change color as you move around, demonstrating the relativistic Doppler effect.